microsoft/Olive/docs/source/tutorials/configure_huggingface_optimizations.md

 ## Introduction
-This document describes how to configure a optimizations workflow for Huggingface models, where the user can specify the
+This document describes how to configure a optimization workflow for Huggingface models, where the user can specify the
 1. Model name in Huggingface model hub, e.g. `bert-base-uncased`.
 2. Task name which introduces the task specific head for the model, e.g. `text-classification`.
 More task names can be found [here](https://huggingface.co/tasks).
 Task name is used to:
     - Load model in which user can just provide the model name and task name.
 Olive will automatically load the model from Huggingface model hub for specific task.
     - Load specific tokenizer and data processor.
 Currently, we simplify the user experience only for `text-classification` task, which will be demonstrated in the following examples. *For other tasks, it is under development actively.*
 3. The task specific dataset hosted in [Huggingface datasets](https://huggingface.co/datasets), e.g. `glue` dataset for text classification task.
 4. Metric name supported by [Huggingface evaluate](https://huggingface.co/docs/evaluate/index).
+User can refer to the [huggingface metrics](https://huggingface.co/metrics) for full metrics list.
     - *Note that, as Olive does not support the generative models very well, for metrics like `seqeval`, `rouge` and other generative measurements, we do not suggest to use them in Olive for time being.*